castorini/pyserini/docs/installation.md

 - For ocra, create the dir `/store/scratch/{username}`

 Set the `PYSERINI_CACHE` environment variable to point to the directory you created above

+If you are using Compute Canada, follow above process in a compute node using Anaconda, and in addition:
+- clear the `PYTHONPATH` before the steps above, i.e. `export PYTHONPATH=`
+- set the `PYSERINI_CACHE` to somewhere under `/scratch` before running Pyserini
+- reinstall `sentencepiece` by `conda install -c conda-forge sentencepiece` if error occurs